stanchan/teleport/docs/2.4/faq.md

 * Role-based access control, also known as [RBAC](enterprise#rbac)
 * Authentication via SAML and OpenID with providers like Okta, Active Directory, Auth0, etc.
-* Commercial support.
-* Premium SLA with guaranteed response times.
+* Premium support.

 There are two commercial editions of Teleport:

 * **Teleport Pro or Business** is for start-ups and smaller companies with up to 500 servers.
   Users can sign up for a subscription [on our web site](https://gravitational.com/teleport/).
-  This editions send the anonymized usage data to Gravitational (see below).
+  This editions sends anonymized usage data to Gravitational (see below).
   Users can cancel Teleport Pro or Business subscription any time.

-* **Teleport Enterprise** works best for larger companies with 100+ servers and comes with substantial volume discounts.
+* **Teleport Enterprise** works best for larger companies with 500+ servers and comes with substantial volume discounts.
 Teleport Enterprise does not send any usage data to Gravitaitonal and requires an annual contract.

-We also offer implementation Services, when our team can help you integrate Teleport with your existing systems and processes.
+We also offer implementation services, to help you integrate Teleport with your existing systems and processes.

 ### Does Teleport send any data to Gravitational?

-The open source edition of Teleport and Teleport Enterprise do not send any information to Gravitational and can be used on servers without internet access. _Teleport Pro_, our entry level commercial edition, sends the following anonymized information to Gravitational on every login event, which contains:
+The open source edition of Teleport and Teleport Enterprise do not send any information to Gravitational and can be used on servers without internet access. _Teleport Pro and Business_, our entry level commercial editions, sends the following anonymized information to Gravitational on every login event, which contains:

 * Anonymized user ID: SHA256 hash of a username with a randomly generated prefix.